aelmizeb/aelmizeb/README.md

 ## Hi there 👋

 I am Abdellatif EL MIZEB.
-Web developer from France and currently working as a Fullstack developer.
+Senior Fullstack Engineer / Technical Lead from France and currently working as a Fullstack developer.
 Despite working in the backend, I am very much enthusiastic about frontend technologies.
 My expertise includes PHP, Magento, Drupal, JavaScript, Nuxt, Vue, MySQL, Android, Flutter, Strapi.
 Additionally, I like to contribute to the open source community.

 ✋ Follow Me — My Bot Will Follow You Back!
 Let’s grow together and support each other’s projects! 🚀